doga5/ML-Oxygenation-State-Project/README.md

-# Machine Learning Approaches for Predicting Cellular Oxidation States in Breast Cancer Cell Lines
+# Machine Learning Approaches for Predicting Cellular Oxygenation States in Breast Cancer Cell Lines

 Hypoxia, low oxygen availability, is a key feature of tumor biology, driving cancer cells toward more aggressive, treatment-resistant behavior.
 Being able to identify whether a cell is in hypoxic or normoxic conditions is therefore essential for understanding cancer progression.